knowrahman/AWS-SAA-C02-Course/README.md

 - Inbound rule: Source - who traffic is from
 - Outbound rule: Destination - who traffic is destined to

-Examples:
+> Examples port numbers

-- ssh: tcp port 22
+> - ssh: tcp port 22
-- http: tcp port 80
+> - http: tcp port 80
-- https: tcp port 443
+> - https: tcp port 443
-- ping traffic: icmp
+> - ping traffic: icmp

-If all of those fields match, then the first rule will either allow or deny.
+the rules are checked in order.
+If more than one rule match, then the first rule will be prioritized  either allow or deny.

 The rule at the bottom with `*` is the **implicit deny** This cannot be edited and is defaulted on each rule list.